Low-definition television

-Low-definition television (LDTV) refers to TV systems that have a lower screen resolution than standard-definition TV systems.
-The term is usually used in reference to digital TV, in particular when broadcasting at the same (or similar) resolution as low-definition analog TV systems.
-Mobile DTV systems usually transmit in low definition, as do all slow-scan TV systems.
+Low-definition television (LDTV) refers to TV systems that have a lower screen resolution than standard-definition television systems.
+The term is usually used in reference to digital television, in particular when broadcasting at the same (or similar) resolution as low-definition analog television systems.
+Mobile DTV systems usually transmit in low definition, as do all slow-scan television systems.